 OOIDA and Stakeholders in Opposition

-Recently, the Owner Operator’s Independent Driver Association (OOIDA) along with other stakeholder groups sent a signed letter to the House Committee on Transportation and Infrastructure stating their position.
-As an organization that routinely advocates for the rights of small business owners and independent drivers, the OOIDA strictly opposes the idea of lowering the CDL age.
-They contend that allowing younger drivers to obtain CDLs would “not only be detrimental to road safety, but also to those seeking to enter the trucking industry as professional drivers.”
+The Owner Operator’s Independent Driver Association (OOIDA), along with other stakeholder groups, sent a signed letter to the House Committee on Transportation and Infrastructure stating their opinion on the matter.
+They strongly oppose the idea of lowering the CDL age, stating that allowing younger drivers to obtain CDLs would “not only be detrimental to road safety, but also to those seeking to enter the trucking industry as professional drivers.”

 • H.R.
 5358, the Developing Responsible Individuals for a Vibrant Economy (DRIVE Safe) Act

 • H.R.
 3889, the Waiving Hindrances to Economic Enterprise and Labor (WHEEL) Act

 Passing either of these measures would allow teenagers ages 18 and older to drive large trucks.
 OOIDA’s letter claims that:

 “Among other statistics and concerns, intrastate CMV drivers under the age of 19 are four times more likely to be involved in fatal crashes, and CMV drivers who are 19-20 years of age are six times more likely to be involved in fatal crashes.”

 The concerns over younger drivers in the trucking industry make a lot of sense.
 Teenagers pursuing CDLs would have limited experience driving regular cars, let alone large rigs.
 This lack of experience could prove to be dangerous for everyone sharing the road with them.

 Todd Spencer, acting president of OOIDA, offered his input on the issue: